lexicongovernance/pluraltools-backend/README.md

 ### unit testing

-- expects a database to be available at `postgresql://postgres:secretpassword@localhost:5432`
+- expects env variables to be defined

 ### db migrations